Brighton Area Buswatch

 Worthing, Lancing, Littlehampton:

-Now outside our main area.
-Most services are run by Stagecoach, based in Worthing- including the service 700 and the 10 minute 'Pulse' service.
+Most services are run by Stagecoach, based in Worthing- including the service 700 and the 'Pulse' service, which runs every 10 minutes.
 The former through service 700, from Brighton to Portsmouth has been split into three, to improve reliability.
-Locally the Brighton-Worthing-Littlehampton/ Arundel service runs every 10 minutes.
+Locally the Brighton-Worthing-Littlehampton- runs every 10 minutes.
 Changes are required in Littlehampton and Chichester, for those continuing from Brighton to Portsmouth (you masochist!).
+The former 700 Arundel service, has been replaced by the hourly service 9 (which starts from Shoreham, and takes a less direct route).

-apart from the service 700, many bus services terminate before 8.30pm,
+from the service 700 and the Pulse, many bus services terminate before

-on Monday to Saturday evenings! (although Stagecoach should be praised
+8.30pm, on Monday to Saturday evenings! (although Stagecoach should also

-for improvements to some evening services, including later buses on the
+be praised for improvements to some evening services, including later

 Worthing bus map (April 12).
 Please note: since this map was produced: the service 7 has been reduced to an hourly service and replaced the service 6.